wcgordon1/TustinRecruiting/src/content/jobs/tr-senior-ios-engineer-new-york-city-seni-yishvx.md

 ---
 position: Senior iOS Engineer
 description: >-
-  Our company, a well-funded LA-based startup in the consumer tech industry, is looking for an experienced Remote Senior iOS Engineer to join our dynamic team.
-We're driving innovation in the social media landscape, providing powerful solutions for digital content creators and mobile-first consumers.
+  Our company, a wellfunded LAbased startup in the consumer tech industry, is looking for an experienced Remote Senior iOS Engineer to join our dynamic team.
+We're driving innovation in the social media landscape, providing powerful solutions for digital content creators and mobilefirst consumers.
 We foster a remote work culture that emphasizes virtual collaboration and distributed team dynamics.
-If you're passionate about mobile app development and thrive in a challenging, fast-paced startup e...
+If you're passionate about mobile app development and thrive in a challenging, fastpaced startup e...
 location: 'New York City, NY'
 team: Mobile
 schedule: Full Time